qaantum/Calculator/GETTING_STARTED.md

-# Getting Started with Cryptatext Mobile Apps
+# Getting Started with Ciphio Mobile Apps

 Welcome!
-This guide will walk you through setting up and running the Cryptatext apps step-by-step.
+This guide will walk you through setting up and running the Ciphio apps step-by-step.
 Don't worry if you're new to mobile development—we'll explain everything.

 > **🔍 Quick Check**: Before starting, you can run `./verify_setup.sh` to check if your environment is set up correctly.
 (This is optional, but helpful!)